- CCN-Ballet de Lorraine

 Her principal partners include Rudolf Nureyev, Maya Plisetskaya, Patrick Dupond, Patrick Armand, Thomas Klein, Miroslaw Gordon and Andrei Fedotov.

-Thomas Caley was born in the United States.
-In 1992 he earned his BFA at Purchase College in upstate New York.
+Choreographer/dancer - Thomas Caley, was born and educated in the United States, first graduating from Interlochen Arts Academy, and later in 1992 where he earned a BFA from Purchase College in New York.

-Since 2011, Thomas Caley has been the research coordinator at the CCN - Ballet de Lorraine.
+Since 2011, Thomas Caley has been a resident choreographer, rehearsal director and research coordinator for the CCN - Ballet de Lorraine.

 After studying at various dance schools in Switzerland: Les Sylphides Montreux, Geneva Dance Center and the Dance School of Geneva, she began the three year training program of the Schweizerische Ballettberufsschule of Zürich, where she obtained her professional diploma in 1993.
 She then joined the Ballet de Lorraine under the direction of Pierre Lacotte and was promoted to soloist in November 2002 by Didier Deschamps.
 She earned her French teaching diploma in 2006.
 Her journey as part of the Ballet de Lorraine has included performing in a wide range of works, including romantic and contemporary ballets as well as a number of creations.